almeidaxan/bfast-explorer/md/tutorial.rst

 .. thumbnail:: https://raw.githubusercontent.com/almeidaxan/bfast-explorer/master/md/images/tutorial-08.jpg
   :group: bfast-explorer

 If we want to, we can also download *all* the time series data as a file.
-To do that, press the :guilabel:`|download-icon| Data` blue button.
+To do that, press the |download-icon| :guilabel:`Data` blue button.
 All the data will be downloaded as a .CSV, ordered by the acquisiton date.
 Also, an additional column is included, in order to distinguish the satellite sources.

 .. thumbnail:: https://raw.githubusercontent.com/almeidaxan/bfast-explorer/master/md/images/tutorial-09.jpg
   :group: bfast-explorer

-We may download the time series plot as an image, by pressing the guilabel:`|download-icon| Plot` blue button.
+We may download the time series plot as an image, by pressing the |download-icon| :guilabel:`Plot` blue button.
 A window will appear offering some raster (.JPEG, .PNG) and a vectorial (.SVG) image output formats.

 .. thumbnail:: https://raw.githubusercontent.com/almeidaxan/bfast-explorer/master/md/images/tutorial-10.jpg
   :group: bfast-explorer